MonoGame/docs.monogame.github.io/articles/preparing_for_consoles.md

 ## Suggestions

-If you have other tips or suggestions when building for consoles, then let us know by raising an issue and we will improve this article even further over time.
+If you have other tips or suggestions when building for consoles, then let the MonoGame team know by raising an issue and we will improve this article even further over time.